Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the message component to the canvas

-Search for the Message component in the component library on the left side of the page.
+Search for the Message component in the block library.
 Then click and drag the Message component onto the canvas.

 2

-Click on the Message component you just added to open its settings.
+Click the Message component you just added to edit its settings.
+Update the following settings:

-Set the Message to @{status}.
-This reads from the status state variable, which the blueprint sets to indicate the progress of the summarization.
+• Message: @{status}.
+This reads from the status state variable, which the blueprint will set to indicate the progress of the summarization.

 The component should now look like this: